The Tick-Tock Man

 The apparent savior of the arcades grows up as a born gearhead.
 While just a kid in California, Rick Dyer invents a cuckoo clock that not only talks the time, it spouts a plethora of famous quotes.
 Later he rigs his car with a computer which asks his dates by name their preferences of radio stations.
 When he becomes the first non-degreed engineer at Hughes Electronics, a prototype he makes of an electronic horse racing game catches the eye of toy giant Mattel.
 The company hires him as soon as he graduates from California Polytechnic University in Pomona.
 While with the company, Dyer designs some of the popular hand-held games coming out of Mattel in the 1970′s, and he also works on the company’s home console unit Intellivision.
-On the side he also develops the AES system, which would use LCD screens in the back of airplane seats to entertain flyers.
-He then moves to Coleco, developing their arcade line of hand held versions of titles such as Pac-Man, Defender and Donkey Kong.
+On the side, he also develops the AES system, which would use LCD screens in the back of airplane seats to entertain flyers.
+He then moves to Coleco, developing their arcade line of handheld versions of titles such as Pac-Man, Defender and Donkey Kong.
 He is also involved in the project that eventually becomes the ColecoVision.
-Forming his own company, Advanced Microcomputer Systems, he experiments with interactive movie concepts including a system using computer controlled filmstrips, and then moves to a cassette based set-up.
-He ultimately decides that emerging laserdisc technology is the best medium to work with.
+Forming his own company, Advanced Microcomputer Systems, in the late 70s he experiments with interactive movie concepts including a system using computer controlled filmstrips, and then moves to a cassette-based set-up.
+Dyer ultimately turns to laserdisc technology as his storage medium, and in 1980 starts work on a system that will allow users to play games stored on disc, and will feature a keyboard for control along with understanding voice commands via a headset.
+Labeled Halcyon, after the ubiquitous HAL computer controlling the Discovery spaceship in Stanley Kubrick’s 2001: A Space Odyssey, the game unit will also be able to talk to gamers via voice synthesis.
 The game he intends the machine to play is Shadoan, a sword and sorcery epic inspired by the J.R.
 Tolkien’s Lord of the Rings books and the original computer text game Adventure.

-At each of the 800 decision points in the Dragon’s Lair storyline, the player must use either the joystick or the sword button to direct the on-screen Dirk to make a move.
-If it’s the correct one, the laserdisc scans to the next part of the game.
-If it’s the wrong one, a death scene is displayed and the player loses a life.
-The gang at Bluth Group, with a staff of 70, logs hundred of unpaid hours of overtime to complete the animation, a process that takes six months.
-Dragon’s Lair consists of a total of 27 minutes of animation, or 50,000 drawings.
+At any of the 800 decision points in the Dragon’s Lair storyline, the player must use either the joystick or the sword button to direct the on-screen Dirk to make a move.
+If it’s the correct one, the laserdisc continues with the scene.
+If it’s the wrong one, the laserdisc jumps to a new track, a death scene is displayed and the player loses a life.
+The gang at Bluth Group, with a staff of 70, logs hundreds of unpaid hours of overtime to complete the animation, a process that takes six months.
+Nearly filling the 54,000 frame, 30 min capacity of a single-sided laserdisc, Dragon’s Lair consists of a total of 27 minutes of animation or 50,000 drawings.
 Played straight through without making a mistake, playing time is a total of six minutes.
 Each second of screen time takes 24 hand-painted cells, a number higher than the industry standard, and the total animation budget comes out to 1.3 million dollars.
 Although there are 38 different rooms in Singe’s castle, the player only has to survive 18 of them to win.
 To keep the game from becoming too repetitive, the system cycles randomly through the pool of rooms.
 Keeping costs down rules out professional voice acting; talent is culled from the staff.
 Dirk himself is practically mute, save for his occasional grunts of effort, Homer Simpsonish yelps, or screams of anguish during the numerous and frequently gruesome death scenes.
 His exultations are provided by assistant editor Dan Molina, and clean-up animator Vera Lanpher is the breathy voice of Daphne.
 Her speech bears more than a passing resemblance to Marilyn Monroe, and her body shape and ‘assets’ are taken from the pages of Playboy.
 Chris Stone is responsible for the brief musical stings and bridges in the game.